USDA-FSA/fsa-design-system/components/date-picker/index.md

 ## Variations and Examples

-The Date Picker can be used with either a basic [Text Input]({{ site.baseurl }}components/text-input/) component or the [Form Field]({{ site.baseurl }}components/form-fields/) component.
+The Date Picker can be used with either a basic [Text Input]({{ site.baseurl }}components/text-input/) component or the [Form Fields]({{ site.baseurl }}components/form-fields/) component.
 To instantiate an instance of the Date Picker, you pass in the Input element's ID and select a display format.
-The Date display format options are listed in below under [Date Formatting Options](#date-formatting-options).
+The Date display format options are listed below under [Date Formatting Options](#date-formatting-options).

 ### Basic JavaScript Initialization